nationalarchives/design-system/src/styles/typography/index.md

 The supertitle style uses [chips](#chips).

-{{ example({ group: "styles", item: "typography", example: "headings-with-separate-supertitles", html: true, nunjucks: false, size: "xs", openHTML: true }) }}
+{{ example({ group: "styles", item: "typography", example: "headings-with-separate-supertitles", html: true, nunjucks: false, size: "xxs", openHTML: true }) }}

 If the caption should be considered part of the page heading, you can also nest the supertitle within the heading.

-{{ example({ group: "styles", item: "typography", example: "headings-with-supertitles", html: true, nunjucks: false, size: "xs", openHTML: true }) }}
+{{ example({ group: "styles", item: "typography", example: "headings-with-supertitles", html: true, nunjucks: false, size: "xxs", openHTML: true }) }}

 ## Paragraphs